atoum/atoum/README.md

 ### APC seems not work with *atoum*
 [APC](http://fr.php.net/manual/en/apc.configuration.php)  is a free, open, and robust framework for caching and optimizing PHP intermediate code distributed under the form of a PHP extension.
 When testing classes that use APC, you may get some failure message showing that `apc_fetch` function is unable to retrieve a value.
-As all PHP extension, APC has some configuration options to enable it :
+As all PHP extension, APC has some configuration options to enable it:

 * `apc.enabled` whether to enable or disable APC ;
 * `apc.enable_cli`, whether to enable or disable APC for PHP CLI ;